Mikejo5000/vsts-docs-pr/docs/tfs-server/upgrade/run-upgrade-wizard.md

 13. Choose **Next**.

-14. Read the final summary screen, and then choose **Close** twice—once in the wizard and then again in the configuration tool.
+14. Read the final summary screen, and then choose **Close** twice-once in the wizard and then again in the configuration tool.

 > [!TIP]
 > If you have Project Server added to TFS, this is when you should upgrade the TFS Extensions for Project Server.
 See the heading "Less-common upgrade tasks" for more information in [TFS upgrade requirements](upgrade-2013/upgrade-2013-requirements.md)